 * Summer Season – May to October

 From May to October it is usually windy every day, 24 hours.
-The average wind speed is around 18-25 knots, with a North-westerly wind direction and the kite size average is 9-10 metres.
+The average wind speed is around 18-25 knots, with a South-westerly wind direction and the kite size average is 9-10 metres.

 * Winter Season – December to March

 From December to March it is usually windy every day during the afternoon.
-During these months, the wind is lighter and the speed average is around 14-18 knots, coming from the North-east.
+As we have remarked before, during these months, the wind is lighter and the speed average is around 14-18 knots, coming from the North-east.
 If you come to kite during the Winter Season, it is best you bring bigger kites, 12-14 metres.